trevorsharp/youtubecast/README.md

 For more reliable higher quality video, enable `downloadVideos`.
 Downloads can use separate video and audio streams from YouTube and combine them into a playable file without re-encoding.
 By default, downloads target 720p when available.
 If `highestQuality` is enabled, downloads can use 1080p or better when YouTube provides it.

-## Changes as of October 2025

-YouTubeCast now supports 1080p video streaming without requiring video downloads.
-Additionally, a new maximum compatibility mode has been added for better podcast app compatibility.

-Additional Changes:

-- 1080p video quality is now available through streaming without requiring downloads to your machine
-- Added `maximumCompatibility` setting for better compatibility with podcast apps that don't support HLS streaming
-- Maximum compatibility mode requires `downloadVideos` to be enabled and will download videos as MP4 files instead of HLS format

 ## Self-Hosted Setup Using Docker

 Prerequisites: